 Know your body

-Perform self-examinations regularly.
-These examinations are an important key to being your own best advocate.
+While breast cancer is most common at age 50 and older, and it is rare for young women to develop breast cancer, it can and does happen.
+When diagnosed with breast cancer, it tends to be more aggressive.
+To ensure that you notice any changes in your breasts early, you should perform self-examinations regularly as this will give you a good sense of how your breasts feel and look.
+This will make it easier for you to identify when changes occur – like lumps, or feelings of tenderness or pain.
+Monthly breast self-examinations are a healthy habit to follow and an important key to being your own best health advocate.
 You should see your doctor right away if you find a lump in your breast or notice any of these symptoms: dimpling, rash or itching, nipple discharge, lumps in/on breast or underarm area.
 Also, you should trust your instincts.
-If you are uncomfortable with what your provider says, get a second opinion.
+If you are uncomfortable with what your health care provider says, get a second opinion.

-Also, most women with breast cancer have a high chance of survival is the cancer is detected and treated early.
+Keeping your breast healthy through regular breast self-examinations is a good habit to develop as a young woman.
+Most women with breast cancer have a high chance of survival if the cancer is detected and treated early.
 One way to ensure that you catch any abnormal growth early is to perform self-examinations of your breasts regularly.
-Starting this habit at a young age will help you know what a healthy breast feels like, and this will help you notice abnormalities faster and easier.
-You can learn how to perform breast self-examinations here.
-Talk to your parent(s) and go see your doctor right away if you find a lump in your breast or notice any of these symptoms: dimpling, rash or itching, nipple discharge, lumps in/on breast or underarm area.
-Also, you should trust your instincts.
-If you are uncomfortable with what your provider says, have a loved one arrange a second opinion.
+Starting this habit at a young age will help you know what a healthy breast feels like.

 How to Do A Breast Self Exam